gman223/gman223-UofT-Cybersec-Project1/README.md

 ![alt text](https://raw.githubusercontent.com/gman223/gman223-UofT-Cybersec-Project1/main/Images/Network%20Map2.jpg "Network Map")

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above.
 [ELK Playbook](https://github.com/gman223/gman223-UofT-Cybersec-Project1/blob/main/Files/elk-playbook.yml).
 Alternatively, select portions of the [Filebeat Playbook](https://github.com/gman223/gman223-UofT-Cybersec-Project1/blob/main/Files/filebeat-playbook.yml) may be used to install only certain pieces of it, such as Filebeat.

 This document contains the following details:
 - Description of the Topology